tauh33dkhan/Bypass-Android-SSL-Pinning/README.md

 ## Bypass-Android-SSL-Pinning

-First pull the android application using adb
+First pull the android application from your device using adb

 ```
 $ adb pull ./pathto/test.apk